 Thank you for choosing Sawtooth Mountain Guides for your avalanche course!
 This page will help you prepare and get the most from your course.
 Please do not hesitate to contact us with any questions!

-For the 2022-23 Winter season, avalanche rescue courses will include 1-2 hours of pre-course learning.
-Students will meet with their instructor via Zoom before going into the field.
+For the 2023-24 Winter season, avalanche rescue courses will include 1-2 hours of pre-course learning.
 Here are some important details on how the course will roll out:

-- The day will begin with a brief Zoom session before going into the field.
-To maximize learning outcomes, the field locations will be at Atkinson’s Park, Baker Creek, Stanley Park and a variety of locations on Galena Summit.
+- To maximize learning outcomes, the field locations will be at Atkinson’s Park, Baker Creek, Stanley Park and a variety of locations on Galena Summit.
 We do expect students to show up with their touring equipment (skis, skins, splitboards, etc.).

 - Courses will not meet indoors.
 Participants coming from out of the area are recommended to find lodging in Stanley.
 Wood River Valley (i.e. Ketchum, Hailey) residents will not need to come to Stanley.